 On January 14, 2013, Pucara Resources acquired the project for share consideration and a 1% NSR royalty.
-On October 19, 2017, the Pucara Resources granted a 1% NSR royalty, to Sandstorm Gold Ltd. (the "Sandstorm Royalty Agreement").
 The project consists of eleven mineral concessions totaling 2,817 Has.
-On May 25, 2020, Pucara Resources entered into an NSR royalty agreement ("Lunde Royalty Agreement") with Lunde International Corp ("Lunde").
+On October 19, 2017, Pucara Resources granted a 1% NSR royalty, to Sandstorm in accordance with the Sandstorm Royalty Agreement.
 Pursuant to the Lunde Royalty Agreement, the Company granted Lunde a 0.5% NSR royalty on the concessions comprising the Lourdes Property.

-Lourdes Project is a fully-drill permitted high sulfidation epithermal ("HSE") precious metal project, which lies at the intersection of two regional mineralized trends with neighboring high sulfidation prospects and a producing mine.
+Lourdes Project is a fully-drill permitted HSE precious metal project, which lies at the intersection of two regional mineralized trends with neighboring high sulfidation prospects and a producing mine.
 The project is located approximately 400 kilometres southeast of Lima and is easily accessible by a paved, single-lane road originating in the town of Puquio, 155 kilometres east of the Pan American Highway.

 During December 2020, Pucara completed its Phase I drill program of 25 holes totaling 3,955 meters.
 In January 2021, Pucara reported the results of its drilling program.
 The program tested and drilled 5 of the 9 identified targets.
-Thick intercepts of oxidized silicic alteration, starting from surface and extending to depths of more than 200 m confirmed the target concept.
+Thick intercepts of oxidized silicic alteration, starting from surface and extending to depths of more than 200 meters confirmed the target concept.
 Gold concentrations included three low-grade gold intercepts hosted in granular silica.
 Pucara interprets the gold zone as flat-lying and distal from the inferred structural feeder, which may contain higher-grade mineralization, similar to the relationship at the Apumayo Mine.
-The intercepted grades are being mined at the Apumayo gold mine, which lies 14km directly south of the Lourdes property.
 The open intercepts indicate the inferred structural source is to the west toward the Paccha Huayco - Cascada area.
-A Phase II program and follow up work at the Lourdes property is planned after completing a Pacaska Phase I drill program.
+The Company is currently contemplating future exploration work and concurrently, the Company is completing its reclamation obligations on the Lourdes project.